 Years ago, actor James Cromwell stopped eating pigs while filming the movie Babe.
 "If you love a dog, you have to love a pig.
-It's the same", he told a reporter.
+It's the same," he told a reporter.
 "The pig has the same life cares - nurtures, avoids pain, suffers loss - all exactly the same."

-Pigs are actually smarter than dogs and can learn to sit, jump, fetch and respond to other commands.
-They are so smart that they can learn to play video games, even performing better at them than some primates.
+Pigs are actually smarter than dogs and can learn to sit, jump, fetch, and respond to other commands.
+They're so smart that they can learn to play video games, even performing better at them than some primates.
 But that doesn't stop factory farmers from confining mother pigs for most of their lives to cramped "gestation" crates so small that they can't even turn around or take a single step in any direction.
-Piglets are castrated and have their tails and parts of their teeth chopped off without being given any painkillers whatsoever.
+Piglets are castrated, and their tails and parts of their teeth are chopped off - all without any painkillers whatsoever.
 Can you imagine doing that to a dog?
 You'd be slapped with cruelty-to-animals charges.

-Fish Are Just Like Us Studies have shown that fish are fast learners and form complex relationships.
+Fish Are Just Like Us

+Studies have shown that fish are fast learners and form complex relationships.
 Fish "talk" to one another in low frequencies that are inaudible to the human ear.
-They can count, tell time and "garden" (eg, damselfish tend to and harvest algae gardens).
+They can count, tell time, and "garden" (e.g. damselfish tend to and harvest algae gardens).
 Some fish even use tools.
 The blackspot tuskfish, for example, has been photographed smashing a clam on a rock until the clam cracks open.
-And contrary to industry propaganda, lobsters and crabs do feel pain - and studies have clearly shown that they are able to recall an unpleasant experience and take action to avoid repeating it.
-Yet PETA's affiliate documented live lobsters and crabs who were being torn limb from limb at a US slaughterhouse, and billions of fish are vacuumed up by huge fishing trawlers, often suffocating to death if they aren't killed first by decompression.
-In addition to fish, millions of birds, turtles and marine mammals are killed every year "by mistake" in enormous fishing nets.
-Cows Get a Kick out of Solving Puzzles Pigs aren't the only animal Einsteins out there.
-Cows can learn how to push a lever to operate a drinking fountain when they're thirsty or to press a button with their heads to release grain when they're hungry.
+And contrary to industry propaganda, lobsters and crabs do feel pain - and studies have clearly shown that they're able to recall an unpleasant experience and take action to avoid repeating it.

+Yet PETA's affiliate documented that live lobsters and crabs were torn limb from limb at a US abattoir, and billions of fish are vacuumed up by huge fishing trawlers, often suffocating to death if they aren't killed first by decompression.
+In addition to fish, millions of birds, turtles, and marine mammals are killed every year "by mistake" in enormous fishing nets.

+The billions of animals killed for food in the UK each year aren't just walking and swimming sandwich fillings - they're individuals with feelings, families, and friendships.

+Cows Get a Kick out of Solving Puzzles

+Pigs aren't the only animal Einsteins out there.
+Cows can learn to push a lever to operate a drinking fountain when they're thirsty or to press a button with their heads to release grain when they're hungry.
 Researchers at the University of Cambridge found that when cows figured out how to open a gate to obtain food, they got so excited that some even jumped in the air.
 But cows on factory farms have nothing to celebrate.
-They are often confined by the thousands to filthy sheds that prohibit their natural social structure, causing them tremendous stress and frustration, just as you or I would feel living in such miserable, depressing conditions.
+They're often confined by the thousands to filthy sheds that prohibit their natural social structure, causing them tremendous stress and frustration, just as you or I would feel living in such miserable, depressing conditions.

 Calves on dairy farms are torn away from their loving mothers within hours of birth so that humans can drink the milk that nature intended for them.
 The sounds of distraught mother cows crying out for their calves, who have just been dragged away, are regularly heard coming from dairy farms.

-Meet Your Meat
+Brainy Birds